 Pavlo Molchanov

-We always look for promising interns and full time positions, feel free to ping me for details.
-I am also interested in connecting with people who share similar research interests.
+We are always on the lookout for promising interns and full-time positions in the area of LLM and VLM efficiency.
+Feel free to reach out to me for more details.
+I am also interested in connecting with individuals who share similar research interests.

 Publications